Elegant yet dainty at its core, the aster is a common flower that has been found in the wild – and widely revered! – for centuries.

 However, asters are usually used to symbolize common themes like daintiness, elegance, patience, and a love of new things.
 They can also be used to symbolize a wistfulness for things that almost were.

-What Does a Purple Aster Mean?
+What Do Purple Aster Flowers Mean?

 In addition to the meaning as mentioned above, purple asters are also used to symbolize loyalty and wisdom.
 Purple is the most common aster color.

 White asters symbolize purity and innocence, as many other white flowers do as well.
+White aster flowers can also be great gifts for events like baptisms and marriages.

 Pink asters can hold all the meaning of the flower colors mentioned above.
 However, they can also symbolize love and sensitivity toward others.